 When your precious canine has an ailment such as ear mites, many times harsh chemicals or injections are used to relieve them of their symptoms.
 However, there are several home remedies for ear mites in dogs that are easy, natural, and require a few basic things most people already have in their household.
-If you are looking for low cost, natural yet highly effective home remedies for ear mites in dogs, we are here to help.
-We have gathered all the best kept secrets and discovered which home remedies are not only successful, but are also backed up with veterinary approval.
+If you are looking for low-cost, natural yet highly effective treatments, we are here to help.
+We have gathered all the best-kept secrets and discovered which home remedies are not only successful but are also backed up with veterinary approval.

-Ear mites are highly contagious between animals either through direct or indirect contact.
-One of the main causes of ear mites is providing them a ‘comfy home’, closely followed by spread through contact with an animal that has ear mites.
-Ear mites feed off of the wax secretions and oils in the dog’s ears and the mites will breed incessantly.
-If you do not regularly cleanse your dog’s ears or your dog has come in contact with another animal that has or has had contact with ear mites, your dog will become highly susceptible to developing ear mites.
+Ear mites are a pesky problem for both humans and animals alike.
+The main cause of the ear-mite infestation in dogs, as with many other species on earth (and probably beyond), is providing them too much “comfortable housing”–the kind where they can easily take up residence due largely to contact through their fur or bedding material rather than direct transfer like Illegally Grazing Sheep Do When You’re Not Looking!).
+Dogs also get caught when trading moments between pets who have been infected before; this leads to not only harmful but potentially fatal diseases such as sulfate eye irritation.
 While it is extremely rare for humans to contract ear mites, they can spread them, so be wary when you are handling infected animals and thoroughly wash your hands and change your clothes before coming into contact with animals that are free from ear mites.
 There is an even higher risk of spreading ear mites if you have cats, as ear mites are seen more often in cats (most especially in outdoor cats), or if you have multiple pets.
-Once again, this is due to the fact that ear mites are highly contagious for animals and easily spread through physical contact, even if the contact is brief.
+Once again, this is because ear mites are highly contagious for animals and easily spread through physical contact, even if the contact is brief.

 Life Cycle of Ear Mites

 When your dog contracts ear mites, it will make your dog very uncomfortable due to the extreme itchiness and pain caused by the presence of the mites.
 Looking into your dog’s ears or observing their behavior are both ways you can recognize if your dog has been infected with ear mites.
-There are several symptoms that occur when your dog is suffering from the widely known irritable ear mites.
+Several symptoms occur when your dog is suffering from the widely known irritable ear mites.
 Signs and symptoms that your dog has caught ear mites include: